Hong Kong mandates banks for green bond deal - term sheet

 By Scott Murdoch

-HONG KONG, Nov 15 (Reuters) - Hong Kong is testing the market's appetite for a U.S. dollar and euro-denominated green bond, according to a term sheet seen by Reuters on Monday.
+HONG KONG, Nov 15 (Reuters) - Hong Kong is testing the market's appetite for a U.S. dollar and euro-denominated green bond, according to a term sheet reviewed by Reuters on Monday.

 The city's government has mandated Credit Agricole, HSBC, Citigroup and JPMorgan to work on the potential transaction, the term sheet showed.